 Awardees must ensure that their contact information is up-to-date with the STARTALK Program Management Office, and readily respond to requests for information (i.e., emails/surveys/etc....) from the STARTALK Program Management Office and/or contractor support.

 4.2 LESSON PLANS

-Awarded institutions must submit a minimum of three lesson plans at the conclusion of their period of performance.
+Awarded institutions must submit a minimum of three lesson plans at the conclusion of their period of performance to STARTALKgrants@nsa.gov.

 4.3 ADDITIONAL REQUIREMENTS